Social Media and Divorce | Could my Posts be Used Against me?

 We know that in divorce proceedings relationships can become hostile and you might be tempted to share your frustrations on social media.
 But we would urge you to post with caution as the consequences could do significant harm to your case during separation proceedings.

-How Could my Posts Affect Divorce Proceedings?
+How Could My Posts Affect Divorce Proceedings?

 Social media is part of most people’s day-to-day lives now and this level of familiarity can lead individuals to post life updates and images without fully thinking them through before uploading.